Prep School FAQ

 If I decide the military is not for me, am I allowed to quit on my own free will?

-Yes, if you are a civilian when you entered the Prep School, you will be discharged from the Air Force with no further obligation.
-If you were on active duty when you were assigned to the Prep School, you will be removed from cadet candidate status and returned to your current Air Force rank.
+Yes.
+If you were a civilian when you entered the Prep School, you will be discharged from the Air Force with no further obligation.
+If you were on active duty when you were assigned to the Prep School, you will be removed from cadet candidate status and returned to your current Air Force or Space Force rank.
 The Prep School will work with the Air Force Personnel Center (AFPC) to coordinate your next Permanent Change of Station (PCS) in your career field as soon as possible.

 Do students wear uniforms and work like the active-duty military?